'The Stranger': meet the cast of Netflix’s new binge-worthy mystery-thriller

 Played by: Siobhan Finneran

-One of the areas most dedicated police detectives, Johanna starts The Stranger as an unhappily married maverick who doesn’t play by the rules.
+One of the areas most dedicated police detectives, Johanna starts The Stranger as an unhappily-married maverick who doesn’t play by the rules.
 As one particularly strange case takes over her life, it becomes clear that the Stranger’s actions could affect everyone, even her.

 What they say: “There were quite a lot of funny moments on-set [with Jennifer Saunders], but we’d both be arrested if we told you what actually happened.
 I want to tell you, but it’s such a shame.
-There was one very, very amusing time, but we can’t talk to you about it, sorry.”
+There was one very, very amusing time, but we can’t talk to you about it, sorry.” – Johanna Griffin

 Edgar Price